koleon03/altserver-mirror/README.md

 # altserver-mirror
 This mirrors the official AltServer installer to make it available to Microsoft's winget project.
+I got the permission to mirror the installer.

 AltStore Official Website: https://altstore.io/ AltStore's GitHub: https://github.com/rileytestut/AltStore